jks-prv/Beagle_SDR_GPS/verilog/README.Vivado.2017.4.txt

 After it settles down the "KiwiSDR (kiwi.v)" entry should be listed in bold as the top-level module.
 The ipcore_add_s48b module will be listed because it isn't used in the current Verilog configuration.

+8) Copy the IP definition files.
+Under the left-side menu called "Project Manager":
+    > Add Sources
+    > Add or create design sources
+    > Next
+    > Add Directories
+        And specify the verilog/KiwiSDR/import_ip/ subdirectory.
+        > Select
+        Make sure "Copy sources into project" is *IS* checked. <=== VERY IMPORTANT Make sure "Add sources from subdirectories" is checked
+        > Finish

+*** bunch of errors generated ***

-8) Build the Verilog by clicking the "Generate Bitstream" icon in the Vivado toolbar (10th from left).
+9) Build the Verilog by clicking the "Generate Bitstream" icon in the Vivado toolbar (8th from left).

 Remember that the very first build will have to compile all the IP blocks.
 You can monitor the progress by selecting the "Design Runs" tab at the bottom of the Project Manager window.